karmasakshi/jet/README.md

 ### Get started

 - Click on **Use this template** > **Create a new repository** at the top of this repository
+- Create the new repository
+- Go to repository settings, add Actions > Secrets
-- Create the new repository, clone it, then open it
+- Clone it, then open it
 - Delete [FUNDING.yml](./.github/FUNDING.yml)
 - Delete [CHANGELOG.md](./CHANGELOG.md); a fresh one will be created automatically on your first release
 - Delete [LICENSE](./LICENSE) and `license` in [package.json](./package.json)